Mueang Fa Daet Song Yang: Site and excavation history

-The first excavation of Muang Fa Daet took place in 1968 which exposed 14 monuments related to the Dvaravati period.
+The first excavation of Mueang Fa Daet took place in 1968 which exposed 14 monuments related to the Dvaravati period.
+Among them were the foundations of an ubosot with sema stones still standing around it, and three further stones on three separate sides of the That Yakhu stupa near the centre of the site.
+Stephen Murphy reads those three either as stones brought there later or as evidence that sema also marked out stupas.
 These monuments included stupas and votive tablets that date back, in style, to the 7th-11th centuries which is when people are believed to have inhabited this area.
 Although there have been many findings at this site there has not been any evidence that it was a place of habitation during the Dvaravati period and didn't become inhabited until the Ayutthaya period.

 It wasn't until May 1991 that the site was investigated further by Phasook Indrawooth from the Silpakorn University.
 Indrawooth dug nine test pits total which revealed much more information about what life was like in Mueang Fa Daet.
 The first five test pits were larger revealing evidence of pottery production and included multiple burials and their grave goods.
 The last four test pits were smaller in size but exposed evidence of jar burials and cremation burials.
-The site is believed to be first occupied starting in 300 B.C. - 200 A.D and shows burial practices dated to around the 7th - 11th centuries for the jar burials and the 12th-13th century for cremation burials.
+The site is believed to be first occupied starting in 300 B.C. - 200 A.D and shows burial practices dated to around the 7th - 11th centuries for the jar burials and the 12th–13th century for cremation burials.

+Hoshino reports that excavations at Fa Daet in 1991 revealed prehistoric graves on a large mound known as Dòn Müang Kao, the "mound of the old town".
+He adds that the base of the stupa known as That Yakhu may date from the early Dvaravati period, and that the stucco figures found at the site belong to a slightly later one.

+A further excavation by the Fine Arts Department in 2000 found sema stones associated with a stupa standing outside the moat.